dylnuge/dylnuge.com/content/post/2022/11/cascading-failure.md

 get rid of it until you do."

 I don't think that should be followed as a hard and fast rule.
-There are quite certianly exceptions; cases where turning something off will *help* figure out what it does.
+There are quite certainly exceptions; cases where turning something off will *help* figure out what it does.
 After all, I learned far more from moving the servers upstairs than I ever would have from leaving them all alone.

 Suffice it to say, I'm not all-in on the idea of "just shut down all the non-critical microservices and see what happens."
-It certianly seems like a wild idea when you've lost the vast majority of the staff who understood these systems in the first place.
+It certainly seems like a wild idea when you've lost the vast majority of the staff who understood these systems in the first place.

-[^40]: There are still ways in a "real" system to have an equivilent of root passwords that people have memorized; for instance, you could have a handful of authorized users who use personally known passwords to secure system access tokens with something like Shamir's Secret Sharing.
+[^40]: There are still ways in a "real" system to have an equivalent of root passwords that people have memorized; for instance, you could have a handful of authorized users who use personally known passwords to secure system access tokens with something like Shamir's Secret Sharing.
 This is how Vault works,